makersacademy/news-summary-challenge/README.md

-# News Summary challenge
+# News Summary App

-A very biased news summary app, delivering you the latest Guardian items tagged with `president` & `tapes`.
+A very biased news summary app, delivering you the latest Guardian missives tagged with `president` & `tapes`.
 100% vanilla JS.

-**Work in progress**

-* CSS is in the works
+This app uses Aylien news summary API.

+**TODOs:**

-* API-mocking in tests
+* Add API-mocking in tests
-* tests using the custom testing framework
+* full test coverage using the custom testing framework
+* Heroku deployment

 ## To run this app locally: